Nicolás de Aguilar

-Nicolás de Aguilar (born 1627; died 1666?) a Mestizo, was a Spanish official in New Mexico.
-He defended the Pueblo indians who wanted to continue their earlier religious practices even after converting, clashed with the Franciscan missionaries, and was tried and found guilty of heresy by the Mexican Inquisition.
-As a result of this conviction, his public career ended and he was banished from New Mexico, but it appears that at some point he returned and eventually died there.
+Nicolás Pablo Pedro de Aguilar de Villagómez (born 1627; died 1666?) a criollo, was a Spanish official in New Mexico.
+He defended the Pueblo Indians who wanted to continue their earlier religious practices even after they ostensibly converted to Christianity, clashed with the Franciscan missionaries, and was tried and found guilty of heresy by the Mexican Inquisition.
+As a result of this conviction, his public career ended and he was banished from New Mexico.

 Early life

-Aguilar was born in Yuriripundaro in the Mexican state of Michoacán.
-His grandfather was one of the Spanish conquistadors of the province.
-His grandmother and mother were probably Purépecha.
-When Aguilar was 18 he left home to live near the northern Mexican city of Parral, Chihuahua where he worked as a miner and soldier.
+Nicolás de Aguilar was born in Yuririapundaro, in the Mexican state of Guanajuato.
+His grandparents were Spanish conquistadors of the province.
+His parents, Pedro Pablo de Aguilar and Isabel Juana de Villagómez Pérez, were well-off.
+At 18, Aguilar left home to live near the northern city of Parral, Chihuahua, where he worked as a miner and soldier.

 Aguilar quickly demonstrated stubborn courage.
 Claim jumpers attempted to intimidate the 18-year-old miner by pulling down a support pillar and caving in his mine tunnel.
 He appealed to local legal authorities, brought charges against four men and won his case.
 Years later in 1654 he was involved in a shooting incident.
 Aguilar was charged with kidnapping three women and taking them to a hideout in the mountains.
 A 16-man posse was organized to rescue the women.
 Surrounded, Aguilar shot and killed a member of the posse, the father of one of the women he had allegedly abducted.
 He then escaped by horseback and was seen no more in Parral.
 Aguilar is next heard of in New Mexico where he served as a soldier, becoming a sergeant, an adjutant, and as an inspector of trade caravans between New Mexico and El Paso.
 He married Catalina Márquez Núñez and the couple had four children, Gerónima, María, Isabela, and Nicolás.
 When newly appointed governor Bernardo López de Mendizábal arrived in New Mexico in 1659 he appointed Aguilar Magistrate (Alcalde Mayor), the chief civil official, of the region of Las Salinas.
 Las Salinas consisted of several Tompiro Indian Pueblos on the eastern border of the New Mexico colony.
 The ruins of these Pueblos are today preserved in the Salinas Pueblo Missions National Monument.
 The Salinas Pueblos were exposed to Apache raids, but earned a precarious livelihood by trading salt and agricultural products for buffalo meat and skins.